syroiezhin/sitedata2app/README.md

 > Let's start by reviewing this template, which we will need in the project.

-- [X] Create a window;
+- [X] Create a application window;
 - [X] Assign an icon to it;
 - [X] Fill the background of the window with gray color;
-- [X] Assign the name of the window, which is displayed in the middle at the top of the window;
+- [X] Assign the name, which is displayed in the middle at the top of the window;
 - [X] Set the window size;
 - [X] Prohibit changing window sizes with the last command.
 ```python